What are the school hours and how is the day organised?

 Our students are really proud to be part of Bridgnorth Endowed and understand it’s important to wear the correct uniform to school.

-The ties are a key feature as they show which House the student is in – red for Rowley, green for Washbrook, and yellow for Hardwicke.
+The ties are a key feature as they show which house the student is in – red for Veritas, green for Scientia, yellow for Virtus, and blue for Invictus.

 Further details of our uniform can be found here